Graph database: History

 In the mid-1960s, navigational databases such as IBM's IMS supported tree-like structures in its hierarchical model, but the strict tree structure could be circumvented with virtual records.

 Graph structures could be represented in network model databases from the late 1960s.
 CODASYL, which had defined COBOL in 1959, defined the Network Database Language in 1969.

 Labeled graphs could be represented in graph databases from the mid-1980s, such as the Logical Data Model.

 Commercial object databases (ODBMSs) emerged in the early 1990s.
 In 2000, the Object Data Management Group published a standard language for defining object and relationship (graph) structures in their ODMG'93 publication.

-Several improvements to graph databases appeared in the early 1990s, accelerating in the late 1990s with endeavors to index web pages.

 In the mid-to-late 2000s, commercial graph databases with ACID guarantees such as Neo4j and Oracle Spatial and Graph became available.

 In the 2010s, commercial ACID graph databases that could be scaled horizontally became available.
 Further, SAP HANA brought in-memory and columnar technologies to graph databases.
 Also in the 2010s, multi-model databases that supported graph models (and other models such as relational database or document-oriented database) became available, such as OrientDB, ArangoDB, and MarkLogic (starting with its 7.0 version).
 During this time, graph databases of various types have become especially popular with social network analysis with the advent of social media companies.
 Also during the decade, cloud-based graph databases such as Amazon Neptune and Neo4j AuraDB became available.

 Background

-Graph databases portray the data as it is viewed conceptually.
-This is accomplished by transferring the data into nodes and its relationships into edges.
+Based on graph theory, graph databases store data in a way that reflects how it is conceptually understood, using nodes to represent entities and edges to represent the relationships between them.

-A graph database is a database that is based on graph theory.
-It consists of a set of objects, which can be a node or an edge.
+It consists of a set of objects, such as a node or an edge.